 Your initial interview gives the RCIA team an idea of where you are in your faith journey.
 We also must determine if there are any obstacles to your entrance into full communion with the Church that need to be resolved such as previous marriages.
 During the process we will talk with you again to make sure we are answering all your questions.

 When will the classes meet?

-Classes meet each week in Room 3, located in the lower level of the school building.
+Classes will meet every Tuesday evening at 6:30 in Room 3, located in the lower level of the school building.
 Those discerning whether to join the Catholic Church should make every effort to attend the weekly sessions and all ritual celebrations.
 All are expected to attend mass each Sunday and holy days.
 It is especially important that the unbaptized candidates attend 11:00 AM Sunday Mass so that through their dismissal for scripture study, they may witness their commitment and the faith community in attendance may come to know them and hold them in prayer.

 Do I have to attend every class?

 RCIA is a building-block course and each class builds on the one before.
 However, we realize that there may be situations that would cause someone to miss.
 Therefore, absences are handled on a case-by-case basis.
 If you must miss a lesson, arrangements will be made for you to make up the session at another time.